nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 ```

 ### Watch-Traffic Command

 The command performs anomaly detection applied to the packet communication.
-It performs flow identification and sampling data in windows
-as defined in the profile file.
-The results of anomaly detection is printed on the standard output in the configurable format.
+It performs flow identification and sampling data in windows defined in the profile file.
+Anomaly detection results are printed on the standard output in the configurable format.

 ```
 Usage: IcsMonitor Watch-Traffic [options]